amarillion/fight-the-fluff/README.md

 This submission was created for Jomp.
 Happy Holidays Jomp!

-Jomp asked for a Tower Defence game.
-But, turning this around, I created a \reverse\ tower defence game.
+Jomp wished for a Tower Defence game.
+But, turning this around, I created a __reverse__ tower defence game.
 In actual fact, you have to attack a tower, using exploding bananas.

 Here are some of the features that have been added:
 * Sound effects.